Grumblesaur/controlscript/README.txt

 230 :: linecount.py
   The "linecount" script will take any number of filenames passed as arguments and attempt to count the number of lines of code, comments, and whitespace in each string.
-Files that do not have a recognized file extension will prompt the user to add the file extensions to the script.
+Files that do not have a recognized file extension will prompt the user to add the file extensions to the file 'styles.txt'.

-  The add-new-language-style functionality will undergo changes to be better automated and not require the user to view the implementation of the script.

   The output of "linecount" is a file with the linecounts for each individual file as well as a summary of all the files at the end of the file.

 240 :: user.py
     Here the user specifies the name of their preferred text editor in Linux